From Invariant Systems: cryptographic infrastructure for AI-era engineering.

 Public checks on main push

-Zero runtime dependencies — no supply chain to compromise.
-The entire codebase is open and auditable — roughly 9,200 lines of core logic.
+Zero runtime dependencies: no supply chain to compromise.
+The entire codebase is open and auditable, with roughly 9,200 lines of core logic.

-41 public checks, 3 required gates — Python 3.9–3.13 on Ubuntu, Windows, macOS.
+145 public checks, 3 required gates: Python 3.9–3.13 on Ubuntu, Windows, macOS.
 The latest main push fans out across CI, Quality, Security, CodeQL, ClusterFuzzLite, Sync, Scorecard, and receipt automation.
 Branch protection requires ci-ok, quality-ok, and security-ok before merge.

 Multiple operator surfaces, one receipt format